 Building your cold frame

-I then decided to build a larger, permanent structure at the back corner of my garage.
-It is an insulated 6′ x 12′ x 8′ room, built with 2 x 4’s and slat board on the exterior.
+I then decided to build a larger, permanent structure at the back corner of my garage that can double as a small workshop in the summer months.
+It is an insulated 6′ x 12′ x 9′ room, built with 2 x 4’s and slat board on the exterior.
 My advice would be to build it larger than you think you need it.